FakeNameSE/Boids-with-obstacles-and-goals/README.md

 # pred-prey-boids
-A boids simulation of a predator prey relationship.
+A boids simulation with obstacles and a goal (the mouse).

 It is written in python 2.7 with pygame.